saransh9714/Pathfinder-Resume-Matcher/README.md

-# Resume Analyzer
+# PathFinder Resume Analyzer (Infosys Springboard Virtual Internship 6.0)

-**Resume Analyzer** is a prototype web application that allows users to upload multiple resumes and compare them against a job description using vectorization and cosine similarity.
+**PathFinder** is a prototype web application that allows users to upload multiple resumes and compare them against a job description using vectorization and cosine similarity.
 The project is built using Python, Flask, and scikit-learn.
-It can also be enhanced using machine learning models for better efficiency and accuracy — work on this is in progress.
+It can also be enhanced using machine learning models for better efficiency and accuracy.

 ---